javiertelioz/clean-architecture/README.md

 ### Server, Routes and Plugins

-Server, routes and plugins can be considered as "plumbery-code" that exposes the API to the external world, via an instance of Hapi.js server.
+Server, routes and plugins can be considered as "plumbery-code" that exposes the API to the external world, via an instance of Express server.

 The role of the server is to intercept the HTTP request and match the corresponding route.